Estimation of Average Effects in Short $T$ Heterogeneous Panels: Introduction

 \section{Introduction}

 Fixed effects estimation of average effects has been predominantly utilized for program and policy evaluation.
-For static panel data models where slope heterogeneity is uncorrelated with regressors, standard fixed and time effects (FE-TE) estimators are consistent and if used in conjunction with robust standard errors lead to valid inference in panels where the time dimension, $T$, is short and the cross section dimension, $n$, is sufficiently large.
-However, when the slope heterogeneity is correlated with the regressors, the FE-TE estimator (also known as two-way fixed effects) could become inconsistent even if both $T$ and $n\rightarrow \infty $. \footnote{ The concept of the correlated random coefficient model is due to \cite {HeckmanVytlacil1998}. \cite{Wooldridge2005} shows that FE-TE estimators continue to be consistent if slope heterogeneity is mean-independent of all the de-trended covariates.
-See also condition (\ref{FEconsistency}) given below.} Such correlated heterogeneity arises endogenously in the case of dynamic panel data models, as originally noted by \cite{PesaranSmith1995}.
-In the case of static panels, correlated (slope) heterogeneity can arise, for example, when there is a high degree of variation in treatments across units or when there are latent factors that influence the level and variability of treatments and their outcomes.
+For static panel data models where slope heterogeneity is uncorrelated with regressors, two-way fixed effects (TWFE) estimators that allow for unit-specific and time effects are $\sqrt{n}$ -consistent, and if used in conjunction with robust standard errors lead to valid inference in panels where the time dimension, $T$, is short and the cross section dimension, $n$, is sufficiently large.
+However, when the slope heterogeneity is correlated with the regressors, the TWFE estimators could become inconsistent even if both $n$ and $T\rightarrow \infty$.\footnote{ The concept of the correlated random coefficient model is due to \cite {HeckmanVytlacil1998}. \cite{Wooldridge2005} shows that TWFE estimators continue to be consistent if slope heterogeneity is mean-independent of all the de-trended covariates.
+See also condition (\ref{FEconsistency}) given below.} Such correlated heterogeneity arises endogenously in the case of dynamic panel data models, as originally noted by \cite{PesaranSmith1995}, and more generally, when the regressors are weakly exogenous.
+In the case of static panels with strictly exogenous regressors, correlated (slope) heterogeneity can arise, for example, when there is a high degree of variation in treatments across units or when there are latent factors that influence the level and variability of treatments and their outcomes.
 For example, in estimation of returns to education, the choice of educational level is likely to be correlated with expected returns to education.
-Other examples include estimation of the effects of training programs on workers' productivity and earnings reviewed by \cite{CreponVandenberg2016}, evaluation of the effectiveness of micro-credit programs discussed by \cite{BanerjeeEtal2015}, and the analysis of the effectiveness of anti-poverty cash transfer programs considered by \cite{BastagliEtal2019}.
+Other examples include estimation of the effects of training programs on workers' productivity and earnings reviewed by \cite{CreponVandenberg2016}, evaluation of the effectiveness of micro-credit programs discussed by \cite {BanerjeeEtal2015}, and the analysis of the effectiveness of anti-poverty cash transfer programs considered by \cite{BastagliEtal2019}.